• Skip to primary navigation

 Hazelnut Chocolate Banana Cake

-A decadent, soft and delicious banana and hazelnut cake with cherries and chocolate.
+A decadent, soft, and delicious banana and hazelnut cake with cherries and chocolate.
 And to make it even better and richer, add some heavy and sour cream on top.
 It might sound like a lot of ingredients, but don't worry about it, despite the long list, the cake is very quick and easy to make.

-• The jars in Germany are rather large and contain about 300 g/ 10.5 oz/ 1 ⅓ cups cherries when drained.
+• The jars in Germany are rather large and contain about 300 g/ 10.5 oz/ 1 โ…“ cups cherries when drained.
+If you have a little more or less, that is fine.

 • The same amount of fresh, pitted cherries can be used instead.

-• Banana chips only for decorating purposes.
-Leave them out, if you don't have them or don't like them.
+• Bananas: About 3 large bananas, ripe but not overripe.
+Banana chips are only for decorating purposes.
+Leave them out if you don't have them or don't like them.

-• For the topping, you will need heavy cream and either crème fraiche or sour cream.
+• Dairy: For the topping, you will need heavy cream and either crรจme fraiche or sour cream.
+If you live in Germany, you can use Schmand.
+If you live anywhere in Eastern Europe, you can use schmant/smantana/smetana.

 Hazelnut Chocolate Banana Cake

-• Don't overmix the topping ingredients or the mixture will be too runny.
+• Don't overmix the topping ingredients, or the mixture will be too runny.

 • Preheat the oven and prepare the baking tray.